-Marcelle Cacciattolo is a sociologist and an associate professor at Victoria University's College of Arts & Education.
+Marcelle Cacciattolo is a sociologist and an associate professor at Victoria University's College of Arts, Business, Law, Education and IT.
 She teaches in both undergraduate and postgraduate units.
 She received her PhD from Monash University in 2002.
 Currently she is the leader of the Discipline Group Initial Teacher Education in the College.

 Marcelle was the coordinator of the MTESOL Program in Vietnam.
 She worked with an extensive team at both VU and Hanoi University to deliver a quality teaching and learning program.

 Over the last decade her research has been cross-disciplinary, involving health sciences and education-based research.
 Other research projects that Marcelle has been involved in include: